cfanatic/go-expenses/README.md

 4. Where are potentials to reduce costs?

 The graphical user interface shall simplify the process of importing and labeling account statement transactions.
+Labeling is done in automatic fashion whenever a similar transaction can be found in the database.

-Three sample account statements can be found under folder `res/` in this repository.
+Three sample account statements can be found in folder `res/`.

 ## Requirements